Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children

 |Secondary Prophylaxis||N/A||N/A||There is no indication for secondary prophylaxis.|

 Children with No or Moderate Immune Suppression (CDC Immunologic Categories 1 and 2) and Mild Varicella Disease:

 Children with Uncomplicated Zoster and No or Moderate Immune Suppression:

 |Patients Unresponsive to Acyclovir:

-Involvement of an ophthalmologist with experience in managing herpes zoster ophthalmicus and its complications in children is strongly recommended when ocular involvement is evident.
+Involvement of an ophthalmologist with experience in managing HZ ophthalmicus and its complications in children is strongly recommended when ocular involvement is evident.

 Optimal management of progressive outer retinal necrosis has not been defined.